 If the pub is not successful, will donors/investors be liable for any costs?

-If the purchase is not successful the directors will personally bear all third party costs incurred in order to return all community share capital and loans received.
-If the freehold is purchased but the business later fails then all shareholders risk losing their share value.
+Should the business fail later at any point in the future, then all shareholders risk losing their share value.
 However impact on community shareholders will be mitigated by SITR.
 The directors won’t receive this protection and have made an additional personal guarantee in order to meet the terms and conditions of the bank mortgage.